Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency

 \section{Principles and Explanatory Perspective}

-The negative results of Section 5 show that the loss incurred by forgetting structure is not reflected at the level of extensions.
-To understand what is lost and why this loss matters independently of semantic choice, we now turn to a principles-based analysis.
+Section~\ref{sec:expressiveness} showed that forgetting structure preserves extension-based semantics while causing an invisible loss at the extension level.
+To clarify what is lost and why this loss is conceptually significant, we now adopt a principle-based perspective.

-\subsection{Principles for Structure-aware Argumentation}
+\subsection{Principles for Structure-Aware Argumentation}

-The results of the previous sections establish that explicitly representing subargument structure strictly increases expressive power, even when extension-based semantics are preserved under abstraction.
-In this section, we analyse this increase in expressive power from a principles-based perspective.
+The preceding analysis established that explicitly representing subargument structure increases expressive power, even when final extensions coincide under abstraction.
+We now characterise this gain in terms of structural principles.

-The principles introduced here do not impose additional normative constraints on argumentation semantics.
-Rather, they make explicit several structural assumptions that are implicitly relied upon in structured reasoning but are violated when structure is forgotten.
-Each principle is shown to be satisfied by the semantics developed in this paper, while failing under attack-only abstraction.
+These principles introduce no new normative requirements.
+Rather, they articulate structural assumptions implicit in structured reasoning that are violated by attack-only abstraction.
+Each principle is satisfied by the structure-sensitive semantics developed here, but fails once structure is forgotten.

-\begin{principle}[Separation of Conflict and Structure] An argumentation framework satisfies the \emph{Separation of Conflict and Structure} principle if conflict relations and structural dependency relations are represented by independent primitives, and neither can be derived from the other. \end{principle}
+\begin{principle}[Separation of Conflict and Structure] An argumentation framework satisfies the \emph{Separation of Conflict and Structure} principle if conflict relations and structural-dependency relations are represented by independent primitives, and neither can be derived from the other. \end{principle}